 Our goal is to consistently generate over $300,000 in passive income to raise a family in expensive San Francisco or Honolulu through the year 2040.
 The irony of a bear market is that all of us can actually more easily generate even more passive income!

-As you can see from our passive income chart, roughly half of our passive income comes from real estate.
+As you can see from our passive income chart, more than half of our passive income comes from real estate.
 Real estate is my favorite asset class to build wealth because it is relatively stable, generates income, and provides utility.

 Saving early and often is no sacrifice at all.
 Instead, the biggest sacrifice is living a life on someone else’s terms due to a lack of funds.
 Keep building the best passive income investments so you can one day be free.